What is GDPR?

 If you're a customer from the US, Canada, or any other non-European country, you may be confused as to why all these companies are sending you information on updates to their privacy policies.

 The reason is simple.
-Any business who has a client in the EU must comply with GDPR.
+Any business who has a customer in the EU must comply with GDPR.
 Compliance also means notifying users of any updates to policies.
-And since most US businesses have clients in the EU, they're sending out notices about updates to their policies to every single customer to make sure each one of them knows what is going on.
+And since most US businesses have customers in the EU, they're sending out notices about updates to their policies to every single customer to make sure each one of them knows what is going on.

 In addition, GDPR will stop companies from using all the legalese in their privacy policies and terms and conditions that make them basically sound like they're speaking another language.
 These agreements now have to be in plain language that anyone can understand.
 And that's a big win for consumers and Internet users everywhere.